 What to Expect

-Your entry fee earns you 3 amazing days of racing on world class mountain bike trails in the Winter Park valley, a highly sought after 3/4 sleeve race jersey from Voler, tons of race swag, aid stations on course and at the finish stocked with food and drink from our sponsors, daily post-race beer, professional results, growing prize list and awards from our sponsors, experienced medical team and race support, custom podium mug (this thing is sweeeet!), racer banquet on Saturday night, and probably more than we can think of right now.
+Your entry fee earns you 3 amazing days of racing on world class mountain bike trails in the Winter Park valley, a highly sought after 3/4 sleeve race jersey from Voler (not included with G3 FIVE-O), tons of race swag, aid stations on course and at the finish stocked with food and drink from our sponsors, daily post-race beer, professional results, growing prize list and awards from our sponsors, experienced medical team and race support, custom podium mug (this thing is sweeeet!), racer banquet on Saturday night, and probably more than we can think of right now.

 - Medical support throughout the course